Frequently Asked Questions

 How do I know which day and time I will be presenting?

-Proposers will be emailed in late December regarding the status of thier proposals.
-The schedule will posted shortly afterwards.
+Proposers will be emailed in late December regarding the status of their proposals.
+The schedule will be posted shortly afterwards.
 Proposers cannot choose a time to present.
 Be prepared to be available to present at any time on Friday or Saturday of the meeting before submitting an abstract.
 Exceptions will be made for observers of the Jewish sabbath (if you are observant, please note that on your submission).

 What is the submission deadline?